 The triangular shape has 3 lines of symmetry and 3 angles of symmetry.

-In six-pointed stars, lines of symmetry is 12 and the angle of symmetry is 6.
+In six-pointed stars, the lines of symmetry are 12 and the angle of symmetry is 6.

-The lines of symmetry and angle of symmetry for the remaining three figures are the same as six-pointed star.
+The lines of symmetry and angle of symmetry for the remaining three figures are the same as those of a six-pointed star.

 Question 11: How many lines of symmetry and angles of symmetry does the Ashoka Chakra have?